pwr-Solaar/Solaar/docs/capabilities.md

 For more information on Mouse Gestures rule conditions see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

+### Device Profiles

+Some mice store one or more profiles, which control aspects of the behavior of the device.

+Profiles can control the rate at which the mouse reports movement, the resolution of the the movement reports, what the mouse buttons do, and its LED effects.
+Solaar can dump the entire set of profiles into a YAML file can load an entire set of profiles from a file.
+Users can edit the file to effect changes to the profiles.
+Solaar has a setting that switches between profiles or disables all profiles.
+When switching between profiles or using a button to change resolution Solaar keeps track of the changes in the settings for these features.

+A profile file has some bookkeeping information, including profile version and the name of the device, and a sequence of profiles.

+Each profile has the following fields:
+- enabled: Whether the profile is enabled.
+- sector: Where the profile is stored in device memory.
+Sectors greater than 0xFF are in ROM and cannot be written (use the low byte as the sector to write to Flash).
+- name: A memonic name for the profile.
+- report_rate: A report rate in milliseconds from 1 to 8.
+- resolutions: A sequence of five sensor resolutions in DPI.
+- resolution_default_index: The index of the default sensor resolution (0 to 4).
+- resolution_shift_index: The index of the sensor resolution used when the DPI Shift button is pressed (0 to 4).
+- buttons: The action for each button on the mouse in normal mode.
+- gbuttons: The action for each button on the mouse in G-Shift mode.
+- angle_snap: Enable angle snapping for devices.
+- red, blue, green: Color indicator for the profile.
+- lighting: Lighting information for logo and side LEDs in normal mode, then for power saving mode.
+- ps_timeout: Delay in ms to go into power saving mode.
+- po_timeout: Delay in ms to go from power saving mode to fully off.
+- power_mode: Unknown purpose.
+- write count: Unknown purpose.
+Missing or unused parts of a profile are often a sequence of 0xFF bytes.

+Button actions can either perform a function (behavior: 9) or send a button click or key press (behaviour: 8).
+Functions are:
+- 0: No Action - do nothing
+- 1: Tilt Left
+- 2: Tilt Right
+- 3: Next DPI - change device resolution to the next DPI
+- 4: Previous DPI - change device resolution to the previous DPI
+- 5: Cycle DPI - change device resolution to the next DPI considered as a cycle
+- 6: Default_DPI - change device resolution to the default resolution
+- 7: Shift_DPI - change device resolution to the shift resolution
+- 8: Next Profile - change to the next enabled profile
+- 9: Previous Profile - change to the previous enabled profile
+- 10: Cycle Profile - change to the next enabled profile considered as a cycle
+- 11: G-Shift - change all buttons to their G-Shift state
+- 12: Battery Status - show battery status on the device LEDs
+- 13: Profile Select - select the n'th enabled profile
+- 14: Mode Switch
+- 15: Host Button - switch between hosts (unverified)
+- 16: Scroll Down
+- 17: Scroll Up
+Some devices might not be able to perform all functions.

+Buttons can send (type):
+- 0: Don't send anything.
+- 1: A button click (value) as a 16-bit bitmap, i.e., 1 is left click, 2 is right, 4 is middle, etc.
+- 2: An 8-bit USB HID keycode (value) plus an 8-bit modifier bitmap (modifiers), i.e., 0 for no modifiers, 1 for control, 2 for shift, etc.
+- 3: A 16-bit HID Consumer keycode (value).

+See USB_HID_KEYCODES and HID_CONSUMERCODES in lib/logitech_receiver/special_keys.py for values to use for keycodes.

+Buttons can also execute macros but Solaar does not provide any support for macros.

+Lighting information is a sequence of lighting effects, with the first for the logo LEDs and the second for the side LEDs.

+The fields possible in an effect are:
+- ID: The kind of effect:
+- color: A color parameter for the effect as a 24-bit RGB value.
+- intensity: How intense to make the color (1%-100%), 0 for the default (usually 100%).
+- speed: How fast to pulse in ms (one byte).
+- ramp: How to change to the color (0=default, 1=ramp up/down, 2=no ramping).
+- period: How fast to perform the effect in ms (two bytes).
+- form: The form of the breathe effect.
+- bytes: The raw bytes of other effects.

+The possible effects and the fields the use are:
+- 0x0: Disable - No fields.
+- 0x1: Fixed color - color, whether to ramp.
+- 0x2: Pulse a color - color, speed.
+- 0x3 Cycle through the spectrum - period, intensity, form.
+- 0x8; A boot effect - No fields.
+- 0x9: A demo effect - NO fields.
+- 0xa: breathe a color (like pulse) - color, period.
+- 0xb: Ripple - color, period.
+- null: An unknown effect.
+Only effects supported by the device can be used.

+To set up profiles, first run `solaar profiles <device name>`, which will output a YAML dump of the profiles on the device.
+Then store the YAML dump into a file and edit the file to make changes.
+Finally run `solaar profiles <device name> <file name>` to load the profiles back onto the device.
+Profiles are stored in flash memory and persist when the device is inactive or turned off.
+When loading profiles Solaar is careful to only write the flash memory sectors that need to be changed.
+Solaar also checks for correct profile version and device name before loading a profile into a device.

+Keep a copy of the initial dump of profiles so that it can be loaded back to the device if problems are encountered with the edited profiles.
+The safest changes are to take an unused or unenabled profile sector and create a new profile in it, likely mostly copying parts of another profile.

 ## System Tray

 Solaar's GUI normally uses an icon in the system tray.